YarboJanks/buffered.io/source/_posts/2012-07-10-webmachine-erlydtl-and-riak-part-5.markdown

 Abstraction purists might argue that this is a positive as it gives us the ability to swap our database out for something else and the consumers of `csd_db` wouldn't even know.
 This might be true, but that's not really the goal.
 The goal is to put all the [Pooler][] interaction in a single spot.

-Rather than show the module here in its entirity, we'll break it up into chunks: snippets, users and votes.
+Rather than show the module here in its entirety, we'll break it up into chunks: snippets, users and votes.
 Each of these chunks will be looked at when we dive into storage of those individual bits of data.
 To give an idea of the purpose that it serves see the following diagram:

 {% img /uploads/2012/07/part5-db-modules.png 'Database Module Interaction' %}